naterhat/seattleschools/README.md

 - Tap on Seattle Title - Go Center of Seattle
 - Scale to fit for annotation call out image view.
 - animate annotations when seperate and when pull back together.
-- animate a wave for the flag
 - add UIMotionEffect
 - create pressure point when drag the flag
 - iPhone 6 and greater, the pole texture image is not shown because the height is smaller.
+- add credits
+- add cut off above the flag
+- separate HomeViewController with MapViewController
+- check internet connection
+- check if already  downloaded schools

 - BUG - when pull down flag to the further point, able to see beyond the wood texture.
 - BUG - some annotation are not being removed, Stuck at a location.
 It has no interaction.
 - BUG - call for image from google wit NTJSONNetworkCollector
-- BUG - fixed current location annotation
 - CRASH - when add new annotation.
 To get there, by zooming out and in.